tylerlum/get_a_grip/docs/additional_details.md

   <img src="https://github.com/tylerlum/get_a_grip/assets/26510814/b2bf5405-a5b4-4c44-824e-ffe591e6c1d4" alt="intermediate_frames" style="width:27%;">
 </p>

 ## Robot

+### Allegro Hand

-This codebase currently only supports the Allegro hand, which has four fingers.
+Although our framework is agnostic to the specific hand hardware, this codebase currently only supports the Allegro hand, which has four fingers.

 Allegro wrist pose frame: